FIFA urges World Cup teams to focus on soccer over politics

 Qatar being picked in 2010 as World Cup host sparked scrutiny on its treatment of low-paid migrant workers needed to build projects costing tens of billions of dollars and its laws criminalizing same-sex relationships.

-FIFA’s comments in defense of Qatar follows more strident targeting of critics in recent weeks by public officials, including the Emir, Sheikh Tamim bin Hamad Al Thani, as the Nov.
-20 kickoff nears.

-The Emir two weeks ago denounced “fabrications and double standards” in what he has called an “unprecedented campaign” against a World Cup host nation.

-Eight European teams have committed to their captains wearing heart-shaped armbands — in breach of FIFA rules — to support an anti-discrimination campaign, and Australia players took part in a video airing concerns about Qatar’s human rights record.
+Eight European teams have committed to their captains wearing heart-shaped armbands – in breach of FIFA rules – to support an anti-discrimination campaign.

-Several coaches and federations, including the United States, have backed calls to create a compensation fund for migrant workers’ families.
-Denmark’s squad is taking a black team jersey as a sign of “mourning” for those who died in Qatar.
+Several coaches and federations have backed calls to create a compensation fund for migrant workers’ families.
+Denmark’s squad is taking a black team jersey as a sign of ”mourning” for those who died in Qatar.

 Iran has also faced calls to be removed before it plays England in the second game of the World Cup on Nov.
-21 in a group that also includes the U.S.
+21 in a group that also includes the United States.

 Iranian fan groups want the federation suspended for discriminating against women, and Ukraine soccer officials asked FIFA to remove Iran from the World Cup for human rights violations and supplying the Russian military with weapons.

-Infantino moved from Switzerland to live in Doha for the past year during preparations for what he has consistently said would be the best World Cup ever.

-“We know football does not live in a vacuum and we are equally aware that there are many challenges and difficulties of a political nature all around the world,” the FIFA leaders wrote on Thursday in their letter that did not address or identify any specific issue.
+”We know football does not live in a vacuum and we are equally aware that there are many challenges and difficulties of a political nature all around the world,” the FIFA leaders wrote in their letter Thursday that did not address or identify any specific issue.

 They repeated long-standing promises made by Qatar, including by its Emir at the United Nations general assembly in New York in September, that all visitors to Qatar will be welcome ”regardless of origin, background, religion, gender, sexual orientation or nationality.”